kogics/kogics.github.io/_pages/profiles.md

   {% include figure.html path="assets/img/people/lalit-130.png" class="img-fluid rounded z-depth-1" width="120" %}
 </div>

 Lalit is a learner, teacher, and code-crafter based out of Dehradun, India.
-For the past many years, he has been working on Kojo (www.kojo.in), an open-source app that helps children learn computational thinking, design thinking, and essential core skills that provide the foundation for these other skills.
-Kojo is used worldwide, and is also a part of the govt. curriculum in India.
+For the past many years, he has been working on Kojo (www.kojo.in), an open-source app that helps children learn computational thinking, design thinking, and essential core skills that provide the foundation for these higher-level skills.
+Kojo is used worldwide, and is also a part of the government curriculum in India.

 He spends his work/hobby time enjoying teaching computer programming, AI, and meditation to youngsters, and having fun writing software and books.
 Lalit has worked as a professional programmer for many many years - in roles all the way from junior programmer to CTO - designing and developing software for companies in the United States, Europe, and India.